 Establish plants before the heat arrives

-Mature plants have a stronger root system allowing it to soak up moisture and nutrition more easily.
+Mature plants have a more robust root system allowing them to soak up moisture and nutrition more efficiently.
 In addition, the leaves are plumper to help hold up to heat.
-Since lettuce seeds will not germinate once the soil temperatures over 80˚F, start seeds indoors, transplant healthy seedlings during a cool period, water well until the plants become established, and provide plenty of water during hot temperatures.
+Since lettuce seeds will not germinate once the soil temperature is over 80˚F, start seeds indoors, transplant healthy seedlings during a cool period, water well until the plants become established, and provide plenty of water during hot temperatures.

 Plant in shade

 Growing lettuce beneath a trellis of vining plants provides a canopy of dappled shade that helps keep the plants cooler.
-You can also use shade cloths, or grow lettuce in containers that can be moved into the shade during a hot spell.
+You can also use shade cloths or grow lettuce in containers that you can move into the shade during a hot spell.
 Also see 30 Vegetables that Grow in Partial Shade for additional tips for growing vegetables in shade.

 Growing Lettuce in Containers

-Since their roots are shallow, lettuce can be grown in a variety of containers, from small pots to large tubs.
-Growing a container vegetable garden is a great option if you don’t have a lot of space for a traditional garden.
+Since their roots are shallow, lettuce can grow in various containers, from small pots to large tubs.
+Growing a container vegetable garden is an excellent option if you don’t have a lot of space for a traditional garden.

-Another advantage to growing lettuce in pots you can move the pots around as needed so they get a lot of sun as needed, or shade in the afternoon to protect the plants from the heat.
+Another advantage to growing lettuce in pots is it is easy to move the containers to shade in the afternoon to protect the plants from the heat.

-Window boxes that are at least 6-inches deep and hold 1 to 3 gallons of potting mix are ideal for growing several lettuce plants.
-While larger pots are a great choice if you want to grow more than one type of lettuce at a time, or interplant with other crops.
+Window boxes at least 6-inches deep that hold 1 to 3 gallons of potting mix are ideal for growing several lettuce plants.
+While larger pots are a great choice if you want to grow more than one type of lettuce at a time or interplant with other crops.